paulanunes85/hands-on-lab-platform-engineering-for-devs-pt-br/docs/workshop.md

 <div class="task" data-title="Task">

-> You will find the instructions and expected configurations for each Lab step in these yellow **TASK** boxes.
+> You will find the instructions and expected configurations for each lab step in these yellow **TASK** boxes.
 > Inputs and parameters to select will be defined; all the rest can remain at their default settings as they have no impact on the scenario
 >
 > Use the provided credentials to log into the Azure subscription locally using Azure CLI and on the [Azure Portal][az-portal].